-Another route done in the early 1990s that never was written up anywhere.
+Cannonball Corner is another route done in the early 1990s that never was written up anywhere.
 This route was actually shown and even named in Ken Trout's 1989 Black Wall article, but it did not appear to have been completed.

-Cannonball Corner follows the huge right-facing dihedral system to the climber's right of Road Warrior.
+Cannonball Corner follows the huge, right-facing dihedral system to the climber's right of Road Warrior.
 It is primarily a hand crack.
 Although this route has some great climbing, be warned - the 1st and especially 5th pitches have some loose rock.
 Also, the 5th pitch is often wet.
 Be careful on this climb.

 Access the route by descending the Black Wall Rappel Route and walking right (north) along the base of the cliff to the base of the corner system.